Gender inequality in Papua New Guinea: Leniata Legacy

 The women's advocacy group the Leniata Legacy was founded following the murder of Kepari Leniata in 2013.
 Leniata was publicly tortured and burned to death after being accused of sorcery.

 UN involvement

-Convention on the Elimination of All Forms of Discrimination against Women
+Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW)

 PNG became a member of the United Nations in 1975.
 In 1995 PNG ratified CEDAW without reservations.
-Despite ratifying CEDAW, PNG has yet to incorporate it into the domestic law of PNG.
+Despite ratifying CEDAW, PNG has yet to incorporate it into domestic law.
 Consequently, it lacks the status of domestic law under that Act of Parliament or Constitution.
 In the 2010 Concluding observations of the Committee on the Elimination of Discrimination against Women focused on PNG, the Committee urged PNG to fully incorporate CEDAW in its domestic legal system.
 The Committee was also concerned about the awareness of the inhabitants of PNG in relation to the Convention.
 This concern has arisen because the Convention has not been translated into the main social languages of PNG.